Federal judges work to ensure equal justice under the law. Learn about the different kinds of federal judges and the cases they hear.

 Court of Appeals Judges

-Court of Appeals judges, also known as circuit judges, sit in one of the 12 regional circuits across the United States, or the Federal Circuit.
-They usually sit in a panel of three judges and determine whether or not the law was applied correctly in the district court, also known as trial court, as well as appeals from decisions of federal administrative agencies and some original proceedings filed directly with the courts of appeals.
+Court of appeals judges, also known as circuit judges, sit in one of the 12 regional circuits across the United States, or the Federal Circuit.
+They usually sit in a panel of three judges and determine whether the law was applied correctly in the district court, also known as trial court, as well as appeals from decisions of federal administrative agencies and some original proceedings filed directly with the courts of appeals.

 Learn more about the court of appeals from the following resources:

-District Court Judges
+District Judges

 - managing the selection of juries and the instructions jurors receive throughout a trial;